putitsimply/christian-bible-explained/zechariah.md

 * Visions and symbols are used to teach, warn, and motivate.
 * Different traditions connect some images to later hopes about leadership and peace.

+Zechariah also links worship[^gl_worship], justice, and leadership.
+It pushes the idea that rebuilding a city is not enough if people do not also rebuild honesty and care for each other.

 [^gl_jerusalem]: A major city in the Bible’s story. ([Glossary](glossary.md#jerusalem))

 [^gl_exile]: Being forced to live away from one’s homeland. ([Glossary](glossary.md#exile))